 - Window manager apps give you different window management functionalities so you can keep your desktop clutter-free and have a streamlined working environment.

-As a long time Linux user for a fairly long stint back in the day, there are some Linux features that I miss having moved to macOS a few years back.
+As a long-time Linux user for a reasonably long stint back in the day, there are some Linux features that I miss having moved to macOS a few years back.
 One such is the lack of a better window tiling solution.
 You see, unlike Linux, which allows you to get into the nitty-gritty of the operating system and customize its elements to your liking, macOS being a closed system, does not provide as much control over its system components.
 And therefore, you do not get enough freedom of customization on macOS.

 What you can get, though, are some good third-party window management apps that let you manage your desktops.
-However, you should know that, besides helping you in resizing and organizing windows on your desktop, these apps cannot be used to replace or extend the functionalities of macOS’ default display server, Quartz, which is what you would need to do to extend the tiling functioning on Mac.
+However, you should know that, besides helping you in resizing and organizing windows on your desktop, these apps cannot be used to replace or extend the functionalities of macOS’ default display server, Quartz, which is what you would need to do to extend the tiling functionality on Mac.

 Quartz Compositor is essentially an internal system component on Apple’s macOS-powered computers.
 It is responsible for presenting the rasterized graphics from the various graphics rendering frameworks.
 And, it also plays its role as a compositing window manager to offer screen buffer to all the different apps on your desktop.

 Best Window Manager Apps for macOS